Evgeny-Kravchenko/toast-library/README.md

 # toast-library

-Version 1.2.2
+Version 1.2.3

-- fix bugs of stacking of toasts after removing several of them in the different corners
+- fix the way of animation implementation of progress bar

 This is a toast library.
 You can easily create notifications using this library.